 This option is perfect for families and couples with larger cabins available.

 Visiting Flam and experiencing the Flamsbana as well as a fjord cruise is one of the most popular day trips from Bergen.
 Whether you decide to visit for just one day or stay in the area let me know about your trip below!
+Alternatively why not consider a cruise to the Norwegian Fjords.
+If this appeals why not check out this great guide to different Norwegian cruises.

 A UNESCO WORLD HERITAGE SITE